 Weanling stage is a critical stage in the growth and development of a horse and nutrition plays a pivotal role.
-Weanling nutrition influences the horse’s final size and perhaps more importantly plays a large role in determining the horse’s long term structural soundness.
+Nutrition as a weanling influences the horse’s final size and perhaps more importantly plays a large role in determining the horse’s long term structural soundness.
+If you’re wondering what to feed a weanling in your care, you’re in the right place.

 As for all horses, a weanling’s energy, protein, mineral and vitamin requirements must be met.
 This article discusses each of these dietary components in some detail and 3 potential diets for weanlings in different circumstances are given.